scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:method:: Content.merge(other)

-Concatenate this array node with the ``other`` array node (``axis=0``) by sharing buffers; i.e. without using a :doc:`ak.layout.UnionArray`.
+Concatenate this array node with the ``other`` array node (``axis=0``) by sharing buffers; i.e. without using a :class:`ak.layout.UnionArray`.
 If this is not possible, this method raises an error.

 .. _ak.layout.Content.merge_as_union: